-The item “First System Indent” helps you define the indent of the first system from the left and from the top of the page.
+The item “First System Indent” helps you define the indent of the first system from the left and also from the top of the page.

-Once you set up all the margins, the settings are applied to your whole score.
+Once you set all the margins, the settings are applied to your whole score.

-Step 3 – Spacing!
+Step 3 – Spacing

 For example, if you select “5” as your staff spacing above, the space of five ledger lines above the staff will be respected.
 If this number is too small, you will not be able to write notes above the staff at all.
 We recommend you settle for three to five spaces in each category.
-Your adjustments are immediately visible in the preview of your layout on the right hand side.
+Your adjustments are immediately visible in the preview of your layout on the right-hand side.